Constitution and By-Laws of the

 Section 1.
 The name of this organization shall be the AMERICAN VETERANS

 Section 1.
-This Post is a civilian association and not affiliated with any other Veteran’s organization, military or police service.
+This Post is a civilian association and not affiliated with any other Veteran organization, military or police service.

 Section 3.
-Each member shall perform his or her full duty as a citizen according to his or her own conscience and understanding.
+Each member shall perform his full duty as a citizen according to his own

 ARTICLE IV – MEMBERSHIP

 Section 2.
 Application for membership shall be made in writing under such regulations as prescribed by the Post Executive Committee and must be accompanied by Proof of Service (Honorable Discharge and/or DD214 or the equivalent).
-Upon recognition and acceptance of eligibility of the applicant and receipt of dues at a regular scheduled meeting a majority vote of the Post members in attendance will be necessary for acceptance.
-Dues are set for this Post at Fifteen Dollars per year per Member.
+Upon recognition and acceptance of eligibility of the applicant and receipt of Dues at a regular scheduled meeting a majority vote of the Post members in attendance will be necessary for acceptance.
+Dues are set for this Post at $15.00 (Fifteen Dollars) per year per Member.

 Section 3.
 There shall be no form or class of membership other than an “active” membership except in these circumstances with the approval of a majority vote of the Membership: